vasanth9/explore-backend/README.md

 # explore-backend
-Project to learn , skill up in backend conceps ans technologies
+Project to learn , skill up in backend concepts and technologies